bhargavvc/topics/api/api-security-tips.md

 **Purpose:** Ensure the right users have the right permissions.

 **How It Works:**
-- Implement RBAC or ABAC.
+- Implement RBAC and ABAC | (Role-based access control),(Attribute-based access control) .
 - Check permissions on every request.

 **Best Practices:**